 Make sure you don’t miss a thing!
 Follow Domestic Superhero on:

 This skinny tuna noodle casserole is a meal that your whole family will love.
-Using only one skillet, it's easy to make, little to clean, won't bust your waistline, and is insanely delicious!
+Using only one skillet, it's easy to make, healthier, and insanely delicious!

 - 8 oz no yolk egg noodles